Geometric random graphs and Rado sets in sequence spaces

 \begin{theorem}[\cite{bon2}] Let $(X,\|\cdot\|)$ be a normed space and $V$ a countable dense subset of $X$.
 If $p\in (0,1)$, then with probability $1$, $\mathrm{LARG}(V,1,p)$ is \gec \end{theorem}

 Theorem~\ref{random} gives us a tool to prove that a set is Rado.
 In particular, we use a back-and-forth argument to show that \gec\ graphs on the set are isomorphic.

-A graph $G=(V,E)$ whose vertices are points in the normed space $(X,\|\cdot\|)$ has \emph{threshold} $\delta$ if for all edges $uv\in E$, $\|u-v\|<\delta$.
-A countable graph that is \gec\ and has threshold $\delta$ is called a \emph{geometric $\delta$-graph}.
-By definition, a graph $G$ generated by $\mathrm{LARG}(V,1,p)$ has threshold $1$, and, if $V$ is countable and dense in $X$, then $G$ is almost surely \gec\ Thus, this random graph model generates geometric $1$-graphs.
+The \emph{length} of an edge $uv$ is the distance between its endpoints, i.e.\ $\| u-v\|$.
+A countable graph that is \gec\ and is such that all its edges have length less than $\delta$, is called a \emph{geometric $\delta$-graph}.
+By definition, a graph $G$ generated by $\mathrm{LARG}(V,1,p)$ has no edges of length more than $1$, and, if $V$ is countable and dense in $X$, then $G$ is almost surely \gec\ Thus, this random graph model generates geometric $1$-graphs.

-The following important theorem (stated here for normed spaces) demonstrates that there exists a close relationship between graph distance and metric distance in any graph that is a geometric $1$-graph.
+The following important theorem demonstrates that there exists a close relationship between graph distance and metric distance in any graph that is a geometric $1$-graph.

 \begin{theorem}[\cite{bon2}] Let $(X,\|\cdot\|)$ be a normed space and $G=(V,E)$ be a geometric $1$-graph with $V\subseteq X$.
 Suppose that $\overline{V}$ is convex.
-For any $u,v\in V$ so that $|u-v\|\ge 1$, we have that
+For any $u,v\in V$ so that $\|u-v\|\ge 1$, we have that

 If $\|u-v\|<1$, then

 \end{theorem}

 Theorem~\ref{mot} directly leads to the following corollary.